 In addition to redeeming points for travel purchases, HSBC Rewards points can also be converted into Asia Miles, Singapore KrisFlyer miles, and British Airways Avios.

-You can also add supplementary cards to your account for the cost of $50 per card.
+You can also add supplementary cards to your account for an annual fee of $50 per card.

-The HSBC World Elite MasterCard offers 6 HSBC Rewards points per dollar spent on travel-related purchases and 3 HSBC Rewards points per dollar spent on all other purchases.
+The HSBC World Elite MasterCard offers 6 HSBC Rewards points per dollar spent on eligible travel purchases and 3 HSBC Rewards points per dollar spent on all other eligible purchases.

 Given the fact that every 200 HSBC Rewards points can be redeemed towards $1 in travel purchases (more on that later), this means that you’re effectively getting a 3% return on travel purchases and 1.5% return on all other purchases.

 The 3% return on travel is a very compelling earn rate, whereas the 1.5% return on general spending is about the standard for a premium World Elite credit card.